syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/form-fields.md

 Document Editor provides support for protecting the document with `FormFieldsOnly` protection.
 In this protection, user can only fill form fields in the document.

 Document editor provides an option to protect and unprotect document using [`enforceProtection`](../api/document-editor/editor/#enforceprotection) and [`stopProtection`](../api/document-editor/editor/#stopprotection) API.

-The following example code illustrates how to enforce and stop protection in Document editor container.

 {% if page.publishingplatform == "aspnet-core" %}